elementary/website/docs/code/getting-started.md

             ../src/
         )

-Don't forget to add this new directory and it's contents to bzr
+4. Don't forget to add this new directory and it's contents to bzr

     ```bash
     bzr add po/
     ```

-and finally, on your build directory execute the following commands:
+5. On your build directory execute the following commands:

     ```bash
     cmake -DCMAKE_INSTALL_PREFIX=/usr ../